eclab/grains/info/grains.md

 The GRAINS has 1K of EEPROM.
 This allows you to store data that survives power cycling and then reload it.
 I use it to store sequencer note data for example.
 It's particularly useful to store preferences, or perhaps stored patch data (such as CCs) sent over MIDI.

 You should read up about how to use the EEPROM in the Arduino documentation.
 It's important that you never use EEPROM.write().
-Instead, always use EEPROM.update(), which will keep the EEPROM from burning out prematurely.
+Instead, always use EEPROM.update(), which will help keep the EEPROM from burning out prematurely.

 Never call EEPROM.update() in a loop or call it every time you have updateControl() called etc.  It should be called very sparingly, such as ONCE when a user needs to save something.
 Remember that the EEPROM has roughly 100,000 write cycles.